Frequently Asked Questions

 Glenhead Solar Farm would be capable of generating up to 80MW of clean, low cost electricity.
 That's enough to power around 24,000 homes2.

-The project would also include a 100MW energy storage system which can store energy at times when generation exceeds demand and releasing electricity back to the national grid network when demand exceeds generation.
-Energy storage is also considered the fastest technology for responding to a sudden spike in demand or an abrupt loss of supply.
+The project would also include a 100MW battery energy storage system which can store energy at times when generation exceeds demand and releasing electricity back to the national grid network when demand exceeds generation.
+Battery energy storage is also considered the fastest technology for responding to a sudden spike in demand or an abrupt loss of supply.

 Due to the existing high levels of renewable generation in the northwest, we anticipate that Glenhead will provide a significant opportunity for energy storage which will contribute to wider grid decarbonisation.